gaskoin/launchpad/README.md

 [TTGO T-Beam V1.2](https://www.aliexpress.com/item/1005003088139358.html) with 868MHz radio and custom buzzer and igniter modules are used as a hardware.

+Support is build from 25 mm PP pipes with 45 degree knees and cross link.
+Defflector is made from 2 mm bent copper bar.
 Mechanical construction assumes small rockets for 3 mm launching rod but more power rockets can also be launched with this electronics.
 Bigger battery needs to be used and other mechanical construction.
 <br clear="left"/>